isgasho/finshir/README.md

 ## Overview

 ### How does it work?
- 1. Finshir reads a file consisting of a JSON array of data portions.
+Finshir reads a file consisting of a JSON array of data portions.
 For the first time you may simply paste [this](https://github.com/Gymmasssorla/finshir/blob/master/files/google.json) into `<CURRENT-DIRECTORY>/finshir.json` so the program would understand which file to use.

- 2. The following command spawns one thousand coroutines by default, each trying to establish a new TCP connection to a target web server.
+The following command spawns 1000 coroutines by default, each trying to establish a new TCP connection to a target web server.
 When connections are established, it sends specified data portions one-by-one every 30 seconds, thereby order a server to wait as long as it can:

 ```bash
 # Specify one of the Google's IP addresses as a target web server